DSAT8125/DSAT8125/README.md

 - 👋 Hi, I’m @DSAT8125,Chinese,14 years old
-- I'm glad to meey you all!
+- I'm glad to meet you all!